sota-kawakami00/sota-kawakami00/README.md

-# Backend Developer in Japan👋
+# Mobile Developer in Japan👋
 ### I'm a university student
 ### Feel free to contact me anytime!👍
 #